thirtythreeforty/dpfwebui/doc/windows.md

    mkdir -p hiphop/deps/wasmer/lib
    cp wasmer/target/release/libwasmer.a hiphop/deps/wasmer/lib

+   As of Feb '22 this runtime makes plugins crash on some hosts like Ableton Live and Carla.

-5. Instructions on how to build libwasmer.a with debug symbols can be found here https://github.com/wasmerio/wasmer/issues/2571
+7. Instructions on how to build libwasmer.a with debug symbols can be found here https://github.com/wasmerio/wasmer/issues/2571

    RUSTFLAGS="-C target-feature=+crt-static" cargo build \